 Won't Parle know he's being hunted with this publicity ?

 Yes, this is entirely intentional.
-Parle has evaded justice for far too long: it’s time he knew he was being hunted and the net started closing.
+Parle has evaded justice for far too long: it’s time that he knew he was being hunted and that the net started closing.
 His days on the run are numbered.

 How can I keep up-to-date with the hunt ?

 This website will be continually updated with information on the hunt.

 Why make Parle Famous like this?

 Kevin Parle is a highly dangerous fugitive.
 The more people who know about him, the more chance Peter has of capturing him and getting him off the streets.

 It all began on Sunday 15th August 1993.